iodepo/odis-arch/resources/ODISColumbia2025/speakerNotes.md

 ## Section 5 (Deployment)

-We can note that there are many ways to _deploy_.
+There are many ways to _deploy_.
 You might be using a system like CKAN or others that have it built in.
+In that case,
-In that case deployment is really framework configuration.
+deployment is really framework configuration.

 [See software table](./docs/section5/software.md)

-For example, [this search](https://oceaninfohub.org/results/Dataset?search_text=ocean+temperature&page=0)  returns a top hit from a test we are doing for ERDDAP.
+For example, [this search](https://oceaninfohub.org/results/Dataset?search_text=ocean+temperature&page=0)  returns a top hit from a test we are doing for ERDDAP [example result](https://osmc.noaa.gov/erddap/tabledap/pmelTaoDySst.html).

 Focus first on the deployment of the JSON-LD into the HTML pages and some of the reasons we do this.

-* show an HTML page with JSON-LD in it from the OIH partners
+* show an HTML page with JSON-LD in it from the OIH partners [example from OBIS](https://obis.org/dataset/aaacf13e-a138-4b75-ba78-0b5136649365)
-* show loading the page URL into validator.schema.org
+* show loading the page URL into [validator.schema.org](https://validator.schema.org/) or the  [direct link](https://validator.schema.org/#url=https%3A%2F%2Fobis.org%2Fdataset%2Faaacf13e-a138-4b75-ba78-0b5136649365)
 * show that there are [browser extensions](https://chromewebstore.google.com/search/schema%20) Also note I don't use these, you don't need them.

 Talk also about why you might be doing a site graph or why you might be developing an API

-1) show putting documents into a github repo
+1) put the JSON-LD into a GitHub repo
 2) generate a sitemap for them, put the sitemap at the repo

 ## Section 6 (Indexing & Use)